slmgc/react-isomorphic-immutable/README.md

 React-Isomorphic-Immutable
 ==========================

-An isomorphic example with React 0.14, React Router 1.0, Stylus, ES6 classes /
-ES7 async / await, mixins, decorators, PureRenderMixin, live reloading, server-side rendering with data prefetching and immutable state with Baobab.
+An isomorphic example with React 0.14, React Router 1.0, Browserify, ES6 classes / ES7 async / await, mixins, decorators, PureRenderMixin, CSS live reloading, server-side rendering with data prefetching and immutable state with Baobab.
 It has a simple JSON REST API using LokiJS as a database, so you could play with it without much fuss.
 The database could be changed to a more production-ready one, like MongoDB, pretty easily.

 ### Usage